-In this post, we will show you how to install PostgreSQL on Ubuntu 22.04 step-by-step.
+In this blog post, we will cover how to install PostgreSQL on Ubuntu 24.04 step-by-step.

-PostgreSQL is a powerful, open-source object-relational Database Management System (DBMS).
-It’s been battle-tested for over 35 years which has earned it a strong reputation for reliability and performance.
+PostgreSQL is a powerful, open-source relational database management system (RDBMS) that is widely used for its reliability, feature set, and performance.
 This feature-rich database is used by many tech giants, such as Apple, IMDB, Instagram, and so on.

 PostgreSQL supports large number of the SQL standard and is constructed to be extensible by users in many aspects.
 Some of the salient features include ACID transactions, foreign keys, subqueries, triggers, user-defined types, functions, etc.